laraib-786/kafka-demo/README.md

      `docker exec -it kafka1 kafka-consumer-groups --bootstrap-server localhost:9092 --group group_id --describe`
    - To check all the list of groups
      `exec -it kafka1 kafka-consumer-groups --bootstrap-server localhost:9092 --list`

+**Issues**
+1. Kafka is running fine but Spring boot not listening to the kafka.
+   - Check the logs in DEBUG mode
+   `logging.level.org.apache.kafka=DEBUG`
+   `logging.level.org.springframework.kafka=DEBUG`
+   - But you're not seeing errors, try temporarily setting logging to TRACE level to capture more details